opsani/servox/docs/telemetry.md

 Features:

 * Allows the Servo and Connectors to gather and set arbitrary metadata key/value pairs
-* Provides an api module method to serialize gathered metadata into a [user-agent](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent) string that will be sent on requests to the OCO API
+* Sends collected metadata to the OCO with the HELLO event request
 * Gathers and sends the following metadata out of the box:
   * The servox version
   * The platform that servox is running on (as provided by [platform.platform()](https://docs.python.org/3/library/platform.html#platform.platform))